-- Be a best practice regulator: transparent, consistent, proportionate, accountable and targeted. - Be professional listening, explaining and acting with integrity. - Be a collaborative, co-operative and learning team. - Be motivated and empowered to make a difference.
+- Be professional listening, explaining and acting with integrity. - · Be a collaborative, co-operative and learning team. - · Be motivated and empowered to make a difference.

 Abstract

 Protecting customers is at the heart of the Utility Regulator's role and ensuring that customers pay the correct price for gas from the price regulated supplier firmus energy Supply Ltd (FES) is a core part of our work.